Life Insurance with a Heart Murmur.

 Should you have any specific medical questions, please know we’re not the guys you would want to ask, we’re just the guys who know a lot about different life insurance companies and which one’s are better than others in certain circumstances.

-Which brings us to the next topic that we want to focus on which is…
+This brings us to the next topic that we want to focus on, which is…

 What “rate” can I qualify for?